Want to be a SYP (Mentee)?

 How do I apply to be a SYP?

 We recruit SYPs (mentees) on an annual basis for our 5-month mentoring programs (Mixed-gender and the Women Mentoring Women programs).
 When applications open, you will find a link to the Google Form on this page.
 We will ask you to take a 16 personality test, and to fill in some personal details and write a motivation statement about why you want to be an SYP.
 If you're shortlisted based on your written application, we will match you to our group of selected Mentors, and if you match well with any of them, then you'll be admitted to the program.
 If you were a GHMe SYP in the past, then you cannot apply again.
 If you applied in the past and you did not join the program, you're welcome to apply again.
-Finally, if you ended up on the waitlist for last year's program, then we will invite you to express an interest in being considered for the program this year.

 What is expected of me as an SYP?